 The Committee noted the quarterly progress update report.

-Response to the DAERA Consultation on the Waste Management Plan for Northern Ireland
+Response to the DAERA Consultation on the Waste Management Plan for Northern Ireland response to the consultation.
+The response closes on 11 December 2019.

 The Committee considered the following report and adopted the recommendations: